Five Tips for Improving the Security of Your Business

 Black Talon Security specializes in PCI Scanning, HIPAA Compliance and Cybersecurity, and can help mitigate your risks of a cyberattack and insure that you are complying with both state and federal laws.

-Practitioners must understand that their network should be independently audited by a cybersecurity company to make sure that your IT company has not missed critical vulnerabilities that a hacker can exploit to gain access to your network.
+Business owners must understand that their network should be independently audited by a cybersecurity company to make sure that your IT company has not missed critical vulnerabilities that a hacker can exploit to gain access to your network.